mdancho84/mdancho84.github.io/_posts/2018-07-11-expected-value-framework-data-science.md

 When we have a calculation to determine the expected value using business costs, we can perform the calculation iteratively to find the optimal threshold that __maximizes the expected profit or savings of the business problem__.
 By iteratively calculating the savings generated at different thresholds, we can see which threshold optimizes the targeting approach.

-In the example below, we can see in the threshold optimization results that the maximum savings occurs at a threshold of 0.149, which is 16% higher than the threshold at max F1 (default).
-It's worth mentioning that the threshold that maximizes F1 was 0.280, and that for a test set containing 15% of the total population it cost \$76K due to being sub-optimal (\$546K - $470K). __Extending this inefficiency to the full population, this is a missed opportunity of \$500K!__
+In the example below, we can see in the threshold optimization results that the maximum savings (\$546K) occurs at a threshold of 0.149, which is __16% more savings__ than the savings at threshold at max F1 (\$470K).
+It's worth mentioning that the threshold that maximizes F1 was 0.280, and that for a test set containing 15% of the total population it cost \$76K due to being sub-optimal (\$546K - \$470K). __Extending this inefficiency to the full population (train + test data), this is a missed opportunity of \$500K annually!__

 ![Threshold Optimization Results](/assets/2018-07-11-expected-value/threshold_optimization.png)

-<p class="text-center date">Threshold Optimization Results On A Test Set Containing 15% Of Total Population</p>
+<p class="text-center date">Threshold Optimization Results Results in 16% Benefit for A Test Set Containing 15% Of Total Population, Extending To Full Set is $500K Savings</p>

 The Expected Value Framework enables us to find the optimal threshold that accounts for the business costs, thus weighting Type 2 Errors appropriately.
 As shown, this can result in huge savings over the F1.